Install a new kitchen or improve the existing one to add value to your home

 Functional remodelled or new kitchens can increase house values

 Potential buyers often want to move into a home without any fuss or added expense, and a clean, functional and well-appointed kitchen is usually a key factor in their decision.
 Although buyers don’t usually expect to see a sterile environment, they will expect certain levels of hygiene.
 For the best results, hiring a professional cleaning service will ensure any build-ups of grease and grime are removed – including around your cooker and extractor hood.
 Give particular attention to the cleaning of floor and wall tiles.

 Island ranges are very popular with buyers at the moment, and they are often a key factor in achieving quick and profitable house sales.
 However, the most important aspect of your kitchen is functionality.
 Is there sufficient space for food preparation?
 Is there room for entertaining?
 Are all your appliances clean and in perfect working order?
 According to a recent HSBC survey, new kitchens that are both functional and ergonomically designed can add nearly £5,000 to net house prices.
 That means spending £1,500 to upgrade your kitchen before listing your home for sale could be a cost-effective strategy.

 Most buyers are usually most excited by the kitchen of a home, as in most cases it will be the most used room in the property.
 If you can create the ‘wow’ factor in the heart of your home, you can significantly increase the chance of a favourable home valuation when it is time to sell.

-Check our other post to see the full list of factors which may increase your house value when planning how best to make the most of your home’s value.
+Check our other posts to see factors which may increase your house value.